Brooklyn Beckham Is Engaged To Girlfriend Nicola Peltz: ‘I Promise To Be The Best Husband’

 Although Brooklyn just announced the engagement, rumors had been swirling for the past few days.
 As The Inquisitr previously reported, it was “common knowledge” among friends of the couple that the pair was getting hitched.
 The young man revealed in the post that he proposed to the 25-year-old actress two weeks ago.

 Brooklyn and Nicola have had a whirlwind romance.
 The couple started dating nine months ago and moved in together shortly after that.
 Friends insist that the pair are “smitten” with one another.
-The time the couple spent together during the coronavirus quarantine convinced the photographer that Nicola was the one.
+The time the two have spent together during the coronavirus-induced quarantine convinced the photographer that Nicola was the one.

-It isn’t just Brooklyn that has loving feelings for Nicola.
-It seems as though the Beckham family also enjoys the young actress as well.
-Brooklyn’s parents not only like the actress but approve of their relationship.
+It isn’t just Brooklyn who has loving feelings for Nicola.
+It seems as though the Beckham family also adores the young actress as well.
+Reportedly, Brooklyn’s parents not only like the actress but also approve of their relationship.

 “Nicola has been a big hit with the entire Beckham family – both David and Victoria have made it clear to Brooklyn how much they like her.
 So they completely support him in this move – though they will miss him a lot,” a source close to the pair told the Daily Mail.